uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 |SDJWT_KEY|EC Private key used to sign credentials||

-Please be aware that both the the issuer-agent-oid4vci needs to be publicly accessible over a domain configured in `EXTERNAL_URL` so that a wallet can communicate with them.
+Please be aware that the the issuer-agent-oid4vci needs to be publicly accessible over a domain configured in `EXTERNAL_URL` so that a wallet can communicate with them.

 The latest images are available here: